Nidhi-411/React-Learnings/readme.md

    ## episode 6
     - using usEffect - made Symmer ui effect in body
     - made a small feature(login - logout) in header
-    -  added a search feature in header
+    -  added a search feature in header (very intrusting and cunceptual)
+    -  extra things you may try - lazy loading (fetch post call) ,
+                               - corseproxy.io ( for solving cors plugin issue)

+   ## episode 7

+    - React routers for smooth navigation and routing  , react router , dynamic router , outlet component

+    - routing of react application - creating routing congiguration ( createBrowserRouter())
+                                   - providing this configuration  ( using RouterProvider)
+                                   - useRouterError hook